 We celebrate the unsung heroes of music, film, art, culture, media and life; originals and iconclasts; rebels and artists with integrity.

 We have interviewed many established musicians as well as emerging bands, and specialize in original playlists featuring our favourites and recommended artists with over 30 playlists to date.
+We are not named for any song, but for an approach and a skill in communication.

 Co-founder and Editor-in-Chief/ Principal Photographer – Dave MacIntyre